 Subsequent to initial recognition, these assets are carried at amortised cost using the effective interest rate method less provision for impairment.

 Interest income, impairment and gains or loss on de-recognition are recognised in profit or loss.
-Notes to the General Purpose Financial Statements

 Note 7(c).
 Restricted cash, cash equivalents and investments